sanskrit-lexicon/csl-newsletter/october2021.md

 7. COLOGNE.
 A semantic analysis of all dictionaries is to be undertaken, so that the data can be represented in more meaningful way.
 Major goal is to be able to achieve word-sense level markup.
 See https://github.com/sanskrit-lexicon/COLOGNE/issues/376.
 8. MWS.
 Whether to change SivapurARa references to skandapurARa? https://github.com/sanskrit-lexicon/MWS/issues/125
 9. csl-orig.
 MW.
 How to handle shortlang problem? https://github.com/sanskrit-lexicon/csl-orig/issues/639.
+10. csl-devanagari.
+Andhrabharati has been listing major issues with respect to all dictionaries.
+There are many issues per dictionary raised there.
+There is really good work going on.
+Keep track of pending work from these remarks and files posted in the following issues. https://github.com/sanskrit-lexicon/csl-devanagari/issues.

 # Repositories to be covered in newsletter